History of slavery in Virginia: Plantations and farms

 Tobacco farming in eastern Virginia so depleted the fertility of its soil that by 1800, farmers began to look to the west for good land to raise crops.
-John Randolph said in 1830 that the land was “worn out.”
+John Randolph said in 1830 that the land was "worn out."
 Corn and wheat were grown in the Piedmont plateau and the Shenandoah Valley.
 The number of slaves in the Shenandoah Valley were never as high as in eastern Virginia.
 The area was settled by German and Scotch-Irish people, who had little need for or interest in slavery, and the absence of competition with unpaid slave labor prevented the development of class divisions like those in the east.
 In western Virginia, the economy was based upon raising livestock and farming.
 It was not economical to use slave labor except for the few tobacco farms, coal mines, or the salt industry.
 The coal and salt industry leased enslaved people who were hired out, mostly from eastern Virginia, because their risk of death was high enough that purchasing enslaved people was not cost effective.
 Poor white people also worked in these industries.
 The slaves that were no longer needed or marketable within Virginia were hired out or sold to work in the cotton fields of the Deep South.
-Nevertheless, the slave population decreased in the counties now encompassing West Virginia in the years from 1790 to 1860, by which year four percent (18,451) of western Virginia's total population were slaves, while slaves in eastern Virginia were about thirty percent (490,308) of the total population.
+The slave population increased in the counties now encompassing West Virginia in the years 1790 to 1850, but saw a decrease from 1850 to 1860, by which year four percent (18,451) of western Virginia's total population were slaves, while slaves in eastern Virginia were about thirty percent (490,308) of the total population.
 With a shortage of white labor, blacks had become deeply involved in urban trades and businesses.
 In this setting, slaves were able to buy their way out of slavery.

-Eastern Virginian's interests were very different from those of western Virginia.
-The state of West Virginia was formed from the western counties of Virginia, and achieved federal statehood in 1863.
-West Virginia chose not to join the Confederacy and was a free state during the American Civil War.
+Eastern Virginia's interests were very different from those of the northwestern border counties.
+The state of West Virginia was formed from the northwestern counties of Virginia as well as counties from the southwest and the Valley.
+Federal statehood was granted in 1863.
+West Virginia was a divided state during the Civil War, half of the counties had voted for the Confederacy in 1861 and half its soldiers were Confederate.
+It entered the Union as a slave state.